gatsbyjs/gatsby/docs/blog/2020-06-16-Gatsby-slideshow-with-Posenet/index.md

 ## Extension: Gesture Controlling My Slides

 [I recently attended a conference called “Halfstack”](https://sld.codes/articles/My-learnings-from-HalfStack's-Conference).
-While I was there I saw a demo of [Posenet](https://www.npmjs.com/package/@tensorflow-models/posenet).
+While I was there I saw a demo of [PoseNet](https://www.npmjs.com/package/@tensorflow-models/posenet).
 An awesome library that uses a model to identify key body parts from an image or video.
 I thought it would be cool to use this library to create touch-free slide navigation for presenters using just their gestures.

-### How Posenet Works
+### How PoseNet Works

-Posenet uses a trained model to take an image and make an attempt at guessing the location of key body parts in that photo.
+PoseNet uses a trained model to take an image and make an attempt at guessing the location of key body parts in that photo.
 You can see how, in the preview below, the skeleton is very closely matching my actual position — I was super impressed with its accuracy.

 ![Man gesturing with two hands to the right and left to move slides forward and backward respectively](./images/gesture-control.gif)

 Being a magician! 🎩

-It can be implemented relatively easily (code borrowed from [Kirsten Lindsmith's "PoseNet for React" repo on Github](https://github.com/kirstenlindsmith/PoseNet_React/blob/master/client/components/Camera.js)):
+It can be implemented relatively easily (code borrowed from [Kirsten Lindsmith's "PoseNet for React" repo on GitHub](https://github.com/kirstenlindsmith/PoseNet_React/blob/master/client/components/Camera.js)):

 ```js
 class PoseNet extends Component {